 Cassie Barraclough joined Blake Friedmann Literary Agency in March 2017 as assistant to the media department.
 She previously worked in theatre, and has produced, performed, written and directed productions in London and regionally, at venues including the National Theatre and Citizen’s Theatre, Glasgow.
 She has a BA in English Literature from Oxford University, and graduated from the Bristol Old Vic Theatre School in 2014.

-Samuel Hodder is Joint Finance Manager & Contracts Associate.
+Samuel Hodder is Associate Agent and Reporting Manager.
 Previous to joining Blake Friedmann he was Publisher for Psychology at Elsevier.
 He loves travel, Instagram, film, video games, and many, many books!

 Resham Naqvi is our Contracts Manager.
 She has previously worked in contracts for a publisher.
 She loves to travel and is an avid photographer.

 James Sykes re-joined Blake Friedmann in October 2017 as the Book Department and Foreign Rights Assistant, having previously been the Book Department Intern at the start of the year.
 He has a BA in English Literature with Creative Writing, and an MA in Creative Writing (Poetry), from the University of East Anglia.
 Predictably, he spends the majority of his spare time reading and trying to write, and a very small portion of that time actually writing.

 Daisy Way is our Finance Manager.
 She started working in publishing as Blake Friedmann’s Contracts & Royalties Associate in 2012, then spent two years working in the royalties department at Rogers, Coleridge & White Literary Agency, before returning to BFLA in February 2017.

 If you would like to read more about our history, please click here.